On super Pl\"{u}cker embedding and cluster algebras

-For the classical Pl\"{u}cker map (for ordinary Grassmannians), important part of the theory is the description of its image as an algebraic variety in the corresponding projective space, by the equations known as Pl\"{u}cker relations.
-What we have obtained, in Section~\ref{sec.simpl} for $r$-planes and in Section~\ref{sec.general} for $r|s$-planes (and an additional clarification for $r$-planes), is the superanalog of Pl\"{u}cker relations.
-In the purely algebraic case of $r$-planes, there are two versions of the super Pl\"{u}cker relations.
+For the classical Pl\"{u}cker map, a key part of the theory is the description of its image as an algebraic variety in the corresponding projective space by the classical Pl\"{u}cker relations.
+In Section~\ref{sec.simpl} for $r$-planes and in Section~\ref{sec.general} for $r|s$-planes (and with an additional clarification for $r$-planes), we obtained superanalogs of Pl\"{u}cker relations in different forms.

+In the purely algebraic case of $r$-planes $n|m$-space, there are two versions of the super Pl\"{u}cker relations.
 One is for all the components of an even multivector $T\in \L^r(V)$, see Theorem~\ref{thm.splueckcompon}.
 In particular it includes some algebraic relations (such as nilpotence condition) that look very far from the classical example.
-However, it is possible to identify a ``reduced'' subset of relations only for the essential super Pl\"{u}cker variables, and this subset coincides with the super Pl\"{u}cker relations obtained by a different method (the same as for the general case of $r|s$-planes).
-(The other part of the super Pl\"{u}cker relations for $r$-planes makes it possible to eliminate the rest of the Pl\"{u}cker variables expressing them via the essential ones.)
+However, it is possible to identify a reduced subset of relations only for the essential super Pl\"{u}cker coordinates, and this version also coincides with the relations obtained by a different method which we use for the general case of $r|s$-planes.
+(The remaining part of the super Pl\"{u}cker relations for the case of $r$-planes makes it possible to eliminate the rest of the Pl\"{u}cker variables expressing them via the essential ones.)
 See Theorem~\ref{thm.essplueckr0}.
-These relations for the essential super Pl\"{u}cker variables (for $r$-planes in $n|m$-space) look relatively closer to the classical Pl\"{u}cker relations.
-We discuss them more in the next subsection.
+These super Pl\"{u}cker relations for the essential super Pl\"{u}cker variables for $r$-planes look relatively closer to the classical relations.
+We discuss their application in the next subsection.

 We also managed to obtain the super Pl\"{u}cker relations in the general case of $r|s$-planes, see Theorem~\ref{thm.splueck11} and Theorem~\ref{thm.splueckrs}.
-They look substantially more complicated in comparison with the classical case.
-We hope to study them elsewhere.
+These look substantially more complicated in comparison with the classical case.
+We hope to study them further elsewhere.
 Another topic for further study is the ``Khudaverdian relations'' that we introduced in subsection~\ref{subsec.khud} and explored for the case of $r$-planes, in particular $r=2$.
-They may turn to be helpful for obtaining and analyzing the super Pl\"{u}cker relations in other cases as well.
-(It may be interesting to find a connection with~\cite{kasman:2007} where, for the classical setup, it is proved that the Plucker relations for $k=0$ are in a certain precise sense universal.)
+They can be helpful for obtaining and analyzing the super Pl\"{u}cker relations in other cases as well.
+It is also interesting to find a connection with~\cite{kasman:2007} where, for the classical setup, it is proved that the Pl\"{u}cker relations for $2$-planes are in a certain precise sense universal.